soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

   - Others

   When an activity occurs that matches the conditions of the alert policy, the alert that's generated is tagged with the category defined in this setting.
-This allows you to track and manage alerts that have the same category setting on the **View alerts** page in the Security & Compliance Center because you can sort and filter alerts based on category.
+This allows you to track and manage alerts that have the same category setting on the **View alerts** page in the security and compliance center because you can sort and filter alerts based on category.

 - **Alert severity** - Similar to the alert category, you assign a severity attribute ( **Low**, **Medium**, or **High**) to alert policies.
 Like the alert category, when an activity occurs that matches the conditions of the alert policy, the alert that's generated is tagged with the same severity level that's set for the alert policy.
 Again, this allows you to track and manage alerts that have the same severity setting on the **View alerts** page.
 For example, you can filter the list of alerts so that only alerts with a **High** severity are displayed.